 Make Your Outer Layer Weatherproof

-Technical raincoats – think robust outerwear from brands such as Stutterheim, Rains and Barbour – should be high on your list of wardrobe priorities for the season ahead.
+Technical raincoats – think robust outerwear made with details such as Gore-Tex fabrics and taped seams – should be high on your list of wardrobe priorities for the season.

-Mercifully, weatherproof top layers have undergone a serious image upgrade in recent years and now come in sharp, contemporary silhouettes that look less trainspotter and more trendsetter.
-If we can’t convert you to a hardy mac or fisherman’s jacket, then keep an eye out for bombers in water-repellent waxed or coated cottons.
+Mercifully, weatherproof top layers have undergone an image upgrade in recent years and now come in sharp, contemporary silhouettes that look more trendsetter than trainspotter.
+If you can’t be converted to a hardy mac or fisherman’s jacket, then keep an eye out for bombers in water-repellent waxed or coated cotton.

 Keep On Top Of Your Cold-Weather Complexion